How NDIS Funding Works: A Simple Guide to NDIS Budgets, Categories, and Plan Management

 Quick Summary

-• NDIS plans include individualised budgets based on participant needs
+• NDIS plans include personalised budgets based on individual needs

-• Funding is divided into Core Supports, Capacity Building Supports, and Capital Supports
+• Funding is divided into Core, Capacity Building, and Capital Supports

 • Participants can choose how their plan is managed